02 Aug Guide to Layer Picking

 Hoist systems operate on two levels with a minimal footprint for warehouses that must optimize space.
 A hoist layer picker lifts pallets to a mezzanine level to increase space usage in a warehouse without requiring additional square footage.

 These systems serve high-volume depalletizing needs in food and beverage and cold storage facilities.
-Hoist systems operate in temperatures ranging from -19 to 95 degrees Fahrenheit (-28 to 35 degrees Celsius) and can move layers weighing up to 992 pounds.
+Some of these systems can operate in temperatures ranging from -19 to 95 degrees Fahrenheit (-28 to 35 degrees Celsius).

 Benefits of Automated Layer Picking